 In June, John Cole retired after 31 years of service to the Maynard Schools, and Robert Truscott after 29 years of teaching Maynard students.
 Business Manager, Michael Tarlow resigned to accept a position in Weymouth and was replaced in September by Robert Brooks as Interim Business Manager.
 Joseph Cincotta, a Math teacher at the Fowler Middle School, replaced Mr. Brooks as an Interim Principal.
-Donald Holm, Director of Curriculum and Assessament, resigned in Ausgust to become an elementary principal in Morthboro.
-Steven Soldi resigned in August to become an elementary principal in Morthboro.
-Steven Soldi resigned in August to become an elementary principal in Morthboro.
-Steven Soldi resigned in August to become School by Ellen Holway as Interim Assistant Principal.
-Robin Tibbetts Koskinen, Michael School by Ellen Holway as Interim Assistant Principal.
-Robin Tibbetts Koskinen, Michael Stevens, Jane Heffernan and Diane Cloutier were hired as teachers, and Leslie Dowst as School Murse.
+Donald Holm, Director of Curriculum and Assessment, resigned in August to become an elementary principal in Northboro.
+Steven Soldi resigned in August to become an elementary principal in Berlin, and was replaced as Assistant Principal at Green Meadow School by Ellen Holway as Interim Assistant Principal.
+Robin Tibbetts Koskinen, Michael Stevens, Jane Heffernan and Diane Cloutier were hired as teachers, and Leslie Dowst as School Nurse.